ml-archive/blog/source/_posts/2016-11-30-Serpent-more-than-just-another-JSON-mapping-framework.md

 ### But why build a new one?
 Yes, there are lots of other JSON mapping frameworks out there.
 But when we started developing Serpent, there was only SwiftyJSON, which wasn't exactly what we wanted.
 So we needed to build our own.

 Since February 2016 we moved the project to a [public GitHub repo](https://github.com/nodes-ios/Serpent) and kept developing in the open.
 In the meantime, we were already using this framework in all our apps.
-At the moment, we can say that ***various versions of Serpent are part of apps used by more than 1.3 million users every month***.
+At the moment, we can say that ***various versions of Serpent are part of apps with more than 1.3 million monthly users***.

 ### Working with Serpent